First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 RILEY: You misunderstood.
 We want to stay.

 CHAKOTAY: But you were brought here against your will.
-You just said how
+You just said

-dangerous it is.
+how dangerous it is.

 RILEY: For better or worse, this place has become our home.
-The people in the
+The people

-co-operative, they're like my ancestors, Texas homesteaders.
+in the cooperative, they're like my ancestors.
+Texas homesteaders.

-CHAKOTAY: I can understand that, but,
+CHAKOTAY: I can understand that, but

-RILEY: We have a deep connection to one another that I've never felt before.
-Not
+RILEY: We have a deep connection to one another that I've never felt

-even with members of my own family.
-I guess it's because of what we've all gone
+before.
+Not even with members of my own family.
+I guess it's because of

-through together.
+what we've all gone through together.

 CHAKOTAY: What about those unfriendly neighbours of yours?

-RILEY: We're been able to bring a few of them into our group, but you're
+RILEY: We're been able to bring a few of them into our group, but

-tolerance, shared responsibility and mutual respect that people like you and I were
+mutual respect that people like you and I were raised to believe in.

-raised to believe in.
 We're not about to give it up because it's difficult.
-I'd
+I'd better get

-better get back to work on the communications array.
+back to work on the communications array.

 CHAKOTAY: I'll come with you.

-check on you soon.
+back to check on you soon.

-[Borg Cube]
+[Borg

-TORRES: It's like a ghost ship.
+It's like a ghost ship.

-TUVOK: Allowing yourself to become apprehensive can only be counterproductive, Lieutenant.
+TUVOK: Allowing yourself to become apprehensive can only be

 TORRES: I'm not being apprehensive, Tuvok, I'm just nervous as hell.
-This is one of the

-access nodes.
-If we can get it operational I should be able to tap into the main data
+This is one of the access nodes.
+If we can get it operational I should

-systems.
-Tuvok, there should be a compatible micro-power conduit somewhere in that module.
+compatible micropower conduit somewhere in that module.
+Connect it to

-Connect it to this generator.
+this generator.

 TUVOK: Lieutenant.